LaunchCodeEducation/java-web-dev-curriculum/content/exceptions/exercises/_index.md

 originalAuthorGitHub: gildedgardenia # to be set by page creator
 reviewer: # to be set by the page reviewer
 reviewerGitHub: # to be set by the page reviewer
-lastEditor: # update any time edits are made after review
+lastEditor: Terri Penn # update any time edits are made after review
-lastEditorGitHub: # update any time edits are made after review
+lastEditorGitHub: tpenn # update any time edits are made after review
-lastMod: # UPDATE ANY TIME CHANGES ARE MADE
+lastMod: 2023-10-01T12:05:00-05:00 # UPDATE ANY TIME CHANGES ARE MADE
 ---

 To get started, open up `java-web-dev-projects` on your machine.